mhostetter/sdr/README.md

 Performance is also very important.
 So, where possible, Numba is used to accelerate computationally-intensive functions.

-Additionally, the library aims to replicate relevant functionality from Matlab's Communications and DSP Toolboxes.
+Additionally, the library aims to replicate relevant functionality from MATLAB's Communications and DSP Toolboxes.

 We are progressively adding functionality to the library.
 If there is something you'd like to see included